-This week’s article is a short compilation of questions that are frequently directed to those in the direct selling industry.
-These questions are asked either because of being less or misinformed or due purely to prejudices.
+This week’s article is a short compilation of questions that are frequently directed to members of the direct selling community, globally.
+These questions are asked either because of being less informed, misinformed or due purely to prejudices.
 I am sure many of you have come across some or all of these.

 Here are my usual answers to them: